maulindu8322/DS-ALGO/ASSET_TECHNIQUES/MAX SUM OF i*A[i] WHILE ROTATING IS ALLOWED.md

 - Since one loop is needed from 0 to n to check all rotations and the sum of the present rotation is calculated from the previous rotations in O(1) time).
 - Auxiliary Space: O(1).
 - As no extra space is required to so the space complexity will be O(1)

+## All Credits : Geeks for Geeks, copied from there !